MSGW2018/A6/knowledge-generation/crowdsourcing.md

 Pros :+1: | Cons :-1:
 ----------|----------
-Higher probability of success: digital crowdsourcing platforms make it possible that people are able to work on the project from anywhere and at any time of the day | Danger of manipulation: it is possible that competitors manipulate the project by giving wrong feedback
+-**Higher probability of success**: digital crowdsourcing platforms make it possible that people are able to work on the project from anywhere and at any time of the day | Danger of manipulation: it is possible that competitors manipulate the project by giving wrong feedback
 Saves time and money: people come together digitally | Danger of loss of image: if the product/project you are presenting to the people is only supposedly innovative

-Marketing measure - Collect data and customers contacts: open projects can create attention from possible customers (advertisement) and companies can collect data from a target group | Danger of internal conflict: people who are responsible for a project should be integrated at all time, if not they could feel threatened
+**Marketing measure - Collect data and customers contacts**: open projects can create attention from possible customers (advertisement) and companies can collect data from a target group | Danger of internal conflict: people who are responsible for a project should be integrated at all time, if not they could feel threatened

-Access to resources: the user can advertise and sell their skills on platforms - allows more people to access a universally ashared set of resources | Cost of management: outsourcers have to deal with workers directly - might result in spending time and money on managing the resources effectively
+**Access to resources**: the user can advertise and sell their skills on platforms - allows more people to access a universally ashared set of resources | Cost of management: outsourcers have to deal with workers directly - might result in spending time and money on managing the resources effectively
 Transparency - real world data: user reviews on services and products makes the transaction data more transparent - highly rated users can be rewarded and fake profiles can be pointed out easily | Quality control: people engage directly, therefore, safety and quality control can become an issue since it is easier to create a fake identity online than in real life

 [source 1](https://www.ispo.com/en/markets/id_79709436/crowdsourcing-pros-and-cons-and-how-you-can-profit-from-it.html)